Best Snowfall Months at Lake Tahoe

 - December has an average of 75 inches of snow.

 - January typically is not a huge snowfall month, so if it’s sunny skies that you are after, it may be a good option.
-HOWEVER, this past January received a crazy 238 inches, more than many ski resorts receive in an entire season.
+HOWEVER, in January 2017 we received a crazy 238 inches, more than many ski resorts receive in an entire season.
 No wonder locals were shoveling day and night the entire month of January!
 It was later termed “Snowmaggedeon”.
 January has an average snowfall amount of 68 inches, however, this average was skewed by the astronomical total accumulated in January 2017.

 - February is typically a good snowfall month with a nice supply of the dry fluffy stuff.
 The average snowfall for February is 72 inches.